NHS Careers > Explore by career > Wider healthcare team > Careers in the wider healthcare team > Clinical support staff > Assistant practitioner

-Details of pay for individual job vacancies appear in job advertisements on the NHS Jobs website for details.
+Details of pay for individual job vacancies appear in job advertisements on the NHS Jobs website.

-Staff can progress through the levels of the NHS career framework by developing skills and competences through learning and development.
-You can read more about the career framework by clicking here.
+Staff can progress through the levels of the NHS Career Framework by developing skills and competences through learning and development.
+Find out more about the career framework here.

 Assistant practitioners may be given the opportunity to progress onto further training, such as secondment onto a pre-registration programme, with support from their employing NHS organisation.